cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 </CodeGroupItem>
 </CodeGroup>

-However, there is **one limitation** here.
+However, there are **limitations** here.
 Alice can only target a single recipient per transaction.
 If she wants to send tokens to multiple recipients, then she needs to create as many transactions as there are recipients.

-Doing so costs gas because each transaction costs a bit extra in overhead.
-The **second limitation** is that doing separate transfers is not atomic.
-I.e. it could be that Alice wants to send tokens to two recipients but they have to both receive them or none of them receive anything.
+Multiple transactions cost a little bit more than packing transfers into the array because of tranaction overhead.
+The **second limitation** is that separate transfers are not atomic.
+It's possible that Alice wants to send tokens to two recipients and it's important that that either they both receive them or none of them receive anything.

 Fortunately, there is a way to atomically send tokens to multiple recipients.